 Tell me about your fee structure and what the full cost of management will be?

-This one can make or break the situation when choosing a manager.
+This one can make or break the situation when choosing a property management company.
 Ask about their fee structure and how they charge for extra services like lease renewals etc. Most companies are paid based on a percentage amount of gross rental income coming in, but there may also be additional charges.
 Ask about what every fee will include and remember, all this is negotiable.